SpeakinTelnet/Homelab-IaC/docs/blockchains/geth.rst

     :height: 150

 .. note::
-    Includes a configuration file in the /host_vars folder
+    Includes a configuration file and a service file in the /host_vars folder.
+    Some options are only available as a command line in the service file.

 Go-Ethereum (aka Geth) is an Ethereum client built in Go.